Gannons Solicitors

 Asset purchase

-What happens?
 The selling company’s shares are sold and control of the company passes from seller to buyer.

 The buyer and seller agree which assets and or liabilities will transfer.
 The other assets or liabilities remain with the seller.
 This is known as “cherry picking”.